Milford Mill station

 Milford Mill station is a Metro SubwayLink station in Lochearn, Maryland.
 It is the twelfth station on the line going outbound and the third going inbound, and has approximately 1300 parking spaces.

-Station layout

 Artwork

 The Maryland Transit Administration commissioned artist Norman Kenneth Carlberg to create artwork for Milford Mill station.
 His abstract sculpture "Uno Y Dos," constructed from painted stainless steel, can be seen outside the station.